Independent Health Professions at the Herman Ostrow School of Dentistry

 |BKN 552||Physiological Basis of Voluntary Movement||4|

 Students must complete the three biokinesiology core courses (BKN 550, BKN 551, BKN 552) before sitting for their comprehensive examination.
 Substituting a course for one of the core courses may be allowed after receiving approval from the Biokinesiology Program Committee prior to the beginning of the course.

 In order to fulfill the research project requirement, the following plan is suggested; however, each plan can be individualized based on the needs of the student and/or adviser:

 1. Select a research professor (from the department) whose work interests them.
 This should be done by the end of the first year of study.

 2. After receiving the professor’s approval, sign up for BKN 559 (4 units) and complete a semester reading the literature pertinent to the professor’s work.

 3. The following semester, sign up for BKN 590 (4 units) and participate in an ongoing research project that is being conducted by the professor.
 The research paper must be completed within the semester for which BKN 590 units are being given.

-See Doctor of Philosophy in Biokinesiology for a list of courses available to M.S. students.
+See the Doctor of Philosophy in Biokinesiology section for a list of courses available to M.S. students.